Bohermeen

-Bohermeen is a Roman Catholic parish in the Irish Diocese of Meath.
-Its English name is a corruption of an ancient Irish language name, An Bóthar Mín, which meant the smooth road.
+Bohermeen is a Roman Catholic parish in the Diocese of Meath in Ireland.
+Its English name is a corruption of an ancient Irish language name, An Bóthar Mín, meaning "the smooth road".
 Originally one of the five famed ancient roadways that led from the mediaeval capital of Ireland, Tara, approximately 10 miles away cut through the area.
-The quality of the roadway, in an era of dirt-roads (which still exist today), earned for it the nickname of the smooth road, An Bóthar Mín.
+The quality of the roadway, in an era of dirt-roads, earned for it the nickname of the smooth road, An Bóthar Mín.

 History

 Bohermeen is located in County Meath (light green on map).

-For nearly fourteen hundred years the local area went by the name of Ard Braccan or Ardbraccan, meaning the height of Braccan, the hill on which St. Braccan located his mediaeval monastery and which in the 9th century became a diocese with its own bishop.
+For nearly fourteen hundred years the local area went by the name of Ardbraccan or Ard Braccan, meaning "height of Braccan", the hill on which St. Braccan located his mediaeval monastery and which in the 9th century became a diocese with its own bishop.
 Even when the diocese of Ardbraccan joined with other small dioceses such as Fore and Kells to form the Diocese of Meath, Braccan's hill became the location of the palace of the Bishop of Meath.

 Following the establishment of the (Anglican) Church of Ireland Ardbraccan became the seat of the Protestant Lord Bishop of Meath.
 Anglican bishops continued to live in the area until 1958.
 When in the nineteenth century the Roman Catholic Church re-established a local parish in the area, it was decided to use a different name to the local Church of Ireland parish of Ardbraccan.
 'Bohermeen' became the chosen name.
 A curate in the parish of Navan, the large town nearby, Dean Cogan, who himself had once served as a curate in Bohermeen, and who wrote the acclaimed History of the Diocese of Meath (2 volumes) in the 1860s bemoaned the choice of the secular Bohermeen (or Bohermien as he wrote it) as the parish name ahead of the more religious Ardbraccan name.

 Population and landholdings

 The area known as Bohermeen has had a predominantly Roman Catholic population according to every census done.
-It did however have a sizeable Church of Ireland population (see below), though that dwindled significantly in the 19th and 20th centuries.
-The population was hit to a minor extent by the Second Great Famine in the mid-19th century.
+It did, however, have a sizeable Church of Ireland population, though that dwindled significantly in the 19th and 20th centuries.
+The population was hit to a minor extent by the Great Famine in the mid-19th century.
 Local folklorists record the disappearance of entire pre-famine settlements in, for example, the townland of Greetiagh within the parish.
 Though the records of the period are scant, folklore recorded anonymous deaths of parishioners in some of the ancient mediaeval graveyards, notably at Markiestown, where the last burials in the ancient (now destroyed) cemetery were believed to have occurred in the famine era.

-The landholdings of the era were recorded as part of Griffith's Valuation, a major land survey carried out in Ireland between 1848 and 1864.